<< Previous wine Next wine >>

-WHAT MAKES THIS WINE UNIQUE?
-Old vine Garnacha, dry farmed vineyards.
-The vines are head pruned, planted since 1965 and tended in sandy and limestone soil.
+Beautifully maintained old vine Garnacha from dry farmed organic estate vineyards.
+The wise old vines are head pruned, planted since 1965 and tended in sandy and limestone soil.
 A pure expression of a unique terroir.

 100% Garnacha.
 Vines planted since 1965.
 Tended in sandy and limestone soil at 800 m (2,625ft) elevation.

 Zestos Rosado pairs well shrimp, shellfish and spicy seafood preparations.

 The objective is to make a bright rosé that is pale "onion"-skin orange.
 After harvest, the grapes are pressed and macerate at cold temperature with 30% of the skins for 6 to 8 hours.
 After this very short time of skin contact, the skins are discarded rather than left in contact throughout the cold fermentation process.
 After 30 days of natural decanting, the wine is slightly filtered and then bottled in January.